berkeley-ospo/safe-ose-2025/description.md

 Use the SPEC process to extend code signing practices for SBOM validation and integrate SBOM validation into PyPI and conda-forge pipelines.
 - **SCV2---Vulnerability Management.** Provide automated notifications to downstream users regarding vulnerabilities.
 Integrate with existing dependency tracking tools to ensure comprehensive vulnerability detection and enable efficient patch prioritization for high-risk dependencies.
+Use the {\tt meeseeksdev} backport bot to ensure that critical patches for updating dependencies are applied to patch releases.
 Automate CVE patch recommendations for nested dependencies in projects using legacy C or Fortran code.

 ### Access Control Vulnerability Mitigation Year 2 Milestones {-}